mciepluc/cocotb-coverage/documentation/source/tutorials.rst

 Different type of transitions (consecutive, range etc.) can be easily implemented using the approach similar to the above.

-Plese note, that in cocotb-coverage all bins must be explicitly defined in the "bins" list.
+Please note, that in cocotb-coverage all bins must be explicitly defined in the "bins" list.
-There is no option to use a wildacrd or ignore bins.
+There is no option to use a wildcard or ignore bins.
 However, manipulating data sets in Python is easy, so creating a complex list is not an issue.
 Please note that "bins" must always be a list type (cannot be range or stream - must be converted).
 Few examples: